-The master's program requires a minimum of thirty (30) hours.
+The master's program requires a minimum of thirty (30) hours with a 3.0 GPA.
 Placement examinations to identify deficiencies and to indicate remedial studies to remedy these deficiencies, participation in the seminar program, and a familiarity with computer programming are required for the M.S. degrees, along with specific but flexible coursework programs.
 Completion of a comprehensive examination in the student's area of specialization is also required.